code-pixelz-media/locatepress/README.txt

 === Locatepress ===
 Plugin URI: http://wplocatepress.com/
-Description: Locatepress is a wordpress plugin used to filter and track the listings with google maps.
+Description: The all-new Locatepress is a WordPress-based plugin that is set to handle directories based on a geographic location.
+Working on many WordPress platforms this plugin is highly versatile in creating and managing one's directory.
+It includes extensive new shortcodes which are supported by the TinyMCE and Gutenberg editor.
 Version: 1.0.1
 Author: wplocatepress.com
 Author URI: http://wplocatepress.com/locatepress/